Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9B

 Memory Aid

-Real-World Application
+Real-World Example

 You drive a lossless Yagi (with gain) and an isotropic radiator with 100 watts each.
 Both radiate 100 watts total.
 The Yagi concentrates power in its forward direction (maybe 10× stronger forward), but the total radiated power is still 100 watts.
 The isotropic radiates equally in all directions.
 Gain is about directionality, not total power.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Antenna gain, Radiated power, Isotropic radiator, Power conservation
+Antenna gain Radiated power Isotropic radiator Power conservation

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9B topic.